pepesync/dev-docs/docs/use-mainnet/transact.md

 ### Other wallets

-Linea is a permissionless, EVM-compatible network.
-That means that if you want to use a different wallet with Linea, you might be able to, using the network information found under [Network info and deployed contracts](./info-contracts.md).
+PepeSync is a permissionless, EVM-compatible network.
+That means that if you want to use a different wallet with PepeSync, you might be able to, using the network information found under [Network info and deployed contracts](./info-contracts.md).

 </TabItem>
   <TabItem value="Testnet" label="Testnet" default>

 ## Transfer tokens between accounts

-You can use your MetaMask wallet to transfer tokens between accounts on the Linea network.
+You can use your MetaMask wallet to transfer tokens between accounts on the PepeSync network.

 To do this:

-1. Open MetaMask and select **Linea** from the network dropdown.
+1. Open MetaMask and select **PepeSync** from the network dropdown.
 1. Select **Send**.
 1. Type the address that you want to transfer funds to, or select **Transfer between my accounts** if the account belongs to your wallet.
 1. Type the amount to transfer.